ISU-MolPhyl/EEOB563/computer_labs/lab4/README.md

 [FastTree](http://meta.microbesonline.org/fasttree/),
 [IQ-Tree](http://www.iqtree.org/),
 [PhyML](http://www.atgc-montpellier.fr/phyml/), and
 [RAxML](https://sco.h-its.org/exelixis/software.html), which are much faster but use different heuristics and approximations.
 We will use [RAxML-NG](https://github.com/amkozlov/raxml-ng) for this lab, a "faster, easier-to-use and more flexible" version of the popular RAxML program.

 An important additional goal of this lab is to lean how to interact properly with the HPC-class cluster both in an interactive mode and using the Slurm Workload manager.

 ## Using HPC-class in an interactive mode
-When we log in to [HPC-class](https://www.hpc.iastate.edu/guides/classroom-hpc-cluster), we interact with the head module.
+When we log in to [Nova](https://www.hpc.iastate.edu/guides/nova), we interact with the head module.
 This is ok if we use simple UNIX commands, but would slow down the system dramatically (and bring down the wrath of other users), if we perform long computational tasks.
 Instead, we'll use the `salloc` command to request access to compute nodes on the cluster.
-For this exercise use the `salloc -N 1 -n 8 -t 2:00:00` command to request 8 cores on 1 node for 2 hours.
+For this exercise use the `salloc -p class-long -N 1 -n 2 -t 2:00:00 -A s2023.eeob.563.1` command to request 2 cores on 1 node for 2 hours.

 ## Preliminaries
 1. `raxml-ng` is already installed in the shared class directory (how do you check